Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 2. Slash product development cost

-Building an MVP first, instead of a fully loaded product, can cut development costs by an impressive 30% right off the bat.
+Building an MVP first, rather than a fully loaded product, can reduce app development costs by an impressive 30% right from the start.
 But that's not all.
 Lean product management also focuses on streamlining processes and eliminating unnecessary features.

-This relentless focus on value creation ensures you spend your resources wisely, avoid costly mistakes, and maximize your return on investment.
+This relentless focus on value creation ensures product teams spend resources wisely, avoid costly mistakes, and maximize your return on investment.

 3. Speed up your time to market